By Woman and Home published

 - Polyester and synthetic down: These are some of the most common pillows on the market.
 Based on how well they're maintained, they can last anywhere from six months to two years.

-- Down: The fill makes down pillows reasonably durable.
+- Down: The fill makes down pillows (often the filling used in hotel pillows) reasonably durable.
 Still, these pillows should be replaced every one to three years.

 - Memory foam and latex: Depending on the quality, memory foam and latex pillows can last three years or more.